toltoxgh/CoreNLP-jMWE/README.md

 ### Getting Stanford CoreNLP

+CoreNLP-jMWE is compatible with CoreNLP 3.7.0.
 Either get the stable release (it comes with the model jar):

-1. Download Stanford CoreNLP from http://stanfordnlp.github.io/CoreNLP/index.html and copy all its jar files to CoreNLP-jMWE/lib
+1. Download Stanford CoreNLP from [http://stanfordnlp.github.io/CoreNLP/index.html](http://stanfordnlp.github.io/CoreNLP/index.html) and copy all its jar files to CoreNLP-jMWE/lib

 Or get the current master branch:

-1. Clone Stanford CoreNLP from https://github.com/stanfordnlp/CoreNLP and copy all its jar files to CoreNLP-jMWE/lib
+1. Clone Stanford CoreNLP from [https://github.com/stanfordnlp/CoreNLP](https://github.com/stanfordnlp/CoreNLP) and copy all its jar files to CoreNLP-jMWE/lib
-2. Get the CoreNLP models from http://nlp.stanford.edu/software/stanford-corenlp-models-current.jar and copy them to CoreNLP-jMWE/lib
+2. Get the CoreNLP models from [http://nlp.stanford.edu/software/stanford-corenlp-models-current.jar](http://nlp.stanford.edu/software/stanford-corenlp-models-current.jar) and copy them to CoreNLP-jMWE/lib

 ### Getting jMWE